exu/go-workshops/README.md

-There is no README.md for ([code for: Fullstack Websockets](https://github.com/exu/go-workshops/tree/master/540-fullstack-websockets)) use %!s(MISSING) link to follow code examples
+There is no README.md for Fullstack Websockets use ([code for: Fullstack Websockets](https://github.com/exu/go-workshops/tree/master/540-fullstack-websockets)) link to follow code examples